Georgian Americans: Immigration during and following the Soviet Union

 Emigration from Georgia was brought to a halt in the 1920s and 1930s, when the Soviet Union put in place restrictions on travel, both in and out of the Union.
 Despite these restrictions, some Georgians managed to flee to the U.S. during World War II.
 These were primarily ethnic Georgians who lived in liberated parts of Eastern Europe, as well as members of the Georgian military who were stationed or otherwise resided abroad.
 Such was the case with John Shalikashvili, a son of a Georgian officer, who would rise to become the Chairman of the Joint Chiefs of Staff and Supreme Allied Commander.

 Following World War II, emigration from Soviet Georgia was virtually nonexistent until the collapse of the Soviet Union in 1991, after which an estimated one-fifth of Georgia's population left due to economic hardships.
 Unlike the first half of the 20th century, this final wave of emigration was wide-reaching and not limited to intellectuals or military personnel.

 Population

-There are several concentrations of Georgians throughout the United States including the New York metropolitan area (especially in Connecticut), Chicago, Portland, Oregon, San Francisco, the Washington metropolitan area, the Dallas-Fort Worth metroplex, among others.
-Dayton, Ohio has sizeable Meskhetian Turk population, the majority of whom are from Georgia.
+There are several concentrations of Georgians throughout the United States including the New York metropolitan area; Chicago; Portland, Oregon; San Francisco; the Washington metropolitan area; the Dallas-Fort Worth metroplex, and others.
+Dayton, Ohio, has a sizable Meskhetian Turk population, the majority of whom are from Georgia.
 During the 1970s, many Georgian Jews immigrated to Brooklyn, New York.